Canada men's national soccer team: 2000s

 The Canadian Soccer Association turned to another German to lead the senior national team in 1998 with the signing of Holger Osieck.
 Success came quickly with Canada winning the CONCACAF Gold Cup in February 2000.
 After emerging from the first round on a coin-toss tiebreaker with invited side Republic of Korea, the Canucks scored a quarter-final upset win over Mexico.
 The win set the stage for an unprecedented run to the final, where Canada defeated Colombia 2–0 at Los Angeles Memorial Coliseum.
 Canada swept the awards ceremony, with goalkeeper Craig Forrest winning MVP honours, Carlo Corazzin securing the Golden Boot, and Richard Hastings named Rookie of the Tournament.

 Expectations were again high following the winter's result, but the campaign sputtered.
 A positive 1–0 away result in Havana in June was followed by a listless 0–0 home draw against Cuba.
 For the semi-final round two out of four teams advanced.
 Canada was eliminated from World Cup contention after finishing third in the semi-final round.
 Canada managed just one goal in 6 games while conceding 8 to finish third in the standings, well adrift of advancing sides Trinidad and Tobago and Mexico.

 Winning the Gold Cup earned Canada a place in the 2001 Confederations Cup, where the highlight was holding Brazil to a 0–0 draw.
-The Gold Cup victory also won them an invitation to compete in the Copa América 2001.
+The Gold Cup victory also won them an invitation to compete in the 2001 Copa América.
 When security concerns prompted the cancellation of the tournament, Canada disbanded their training camp.
 The tournament was then reinstated and held on schedule.
 The Canadian Soccer Association announced they would not be able to participate in the reinstated tournament.

 Canada had another strong showing in the 2002 CONCACAF Gold Cup, losing to the United States in the semi-finals in penalties, and then defeating South Korea in the third-place game, 2–1.
-There was a Gold Cup held the following year so as to hold the event in years between the World Cup and the Olympics, and Canada was eliminated in the first round on goal difference.
-Head coach Osieck had seen the side progress.
-The manager resigned in September 2003 and former player Colin Miller was put in charge as an interim.
+The Gold Cup was held the following year, and Canada was eliminated in the first round on goal difference, leading to head coach Osieck resigning in September 2003 and former player Colin Miller put in charge as an interim.